ISA-tools/2isadoc/mzml2isa/install.rst

 .. code:: bash

-   pip install mzml2isa        # install on the machine, needs super-user rights pip install mzml2isa --user # install only for the current user, no rights needed
+   pip install mzml2isa        # install in /usr pip install mzml2isa --user # install in ~/.local/

 Without `pip`
 '''''''''''''

 This requires the python ``setuptools`` module to be installed, as well as the dependencies listed above.
-Download the latest stable release from the:
-`PyPI repository mzML2ISA <https://pypi.python.org/pypi/mzml2isa>`__ ,
-`PyPI repository nmrML2ISA <https://pypi.python.org/pypi/nmrml2isa>`__
-, unpack it and install it by running the following commands:
+Download the latest stable release from the `PyPI repository of mzml2isa <https://pypi.python.org/pypi/mzml2isa>`__ , , unpack it and install it by running the following commands:

 .. code:: bash